-- 1. As part of being respectful of your boundaries and those of your client (see "Boundaries and the Family Dance"), be careful not to give your home phone number. - If making calls from your home, block your number by pressing 67 prior to dialing. - 2.
-If you are not able to contact your client after three calls, notify the HPCM Program Coordinator to decide if a card or letter should be mailed, and for further course of action. - 3.
+- 1. As part of being respectful of your boundaries and those of the person you are supporting, be careful not to give your home phone number. - If making calls from your home, block your number by pressing 67 prior to dialing. - 2.
+If you are not able to contact the person after three calls, notify the PM Program Coordinator to decide if a card or letter should be mailed and for further course of action. - 3.
 Leave a "caring" message on answering machine.
-Give your name, HPCM volunteer, etc., and ask him to call Hospice at 889-8525 if he wishes further contact. - 4.
+Give your name, PM volunteer, etc., and ask them to call Palliative MB at 204-889-8525 if they desire further contact. - 4.
 If you are calling someone at work, ask if it is a convenient time to talk; if not, determine a time that will be suitable. - 5.
-Record all calls made, even if you did not reach your client.
-Forward your yellow reports to HPCM each month and indicate if you need more. - 6.
-The person will already have received an introductory package of information from HPCM.
-If he finds reading helpful, let him know that books are available o borrow from the HPCM library. - 7.
-If the person asks not to be called again, remind him that he can call HPCM if he needs our support in the future (at 889-8525).
-Write a note on the yellow sheet to document the call, and mail to HPCM. - 8.
-Take care of yourself along the way.
-Remember to attend the Bereavement Support Meetings for shared learning, problem solving, and your own emotional support.
+Record all calls made, even if you did not reach them.
+Forward your reports to PM each month and indicate if you need more. - 6.
+The person will already have received an introductory package of information from PM.
+If they find reading helpful, let them know that books are available to borrow from the PM library. - 7.
+If the person asks not to be called again, remind them that they can call PM if they need our support in the future (at 204889-8525).
+Inform the Palliative Manitoba Program Coordinator and document the call.

+8. Take care of yourself along the way.
+Remember to attend the Volunteer Support Meetings for shared learning, problem solving, and your own emotional support.